acorg/slurm-pipeline/README.md

   of `slurm-pipeline.py` do not begin until the given pipeline has finished).
 See below for more information.
 * `slurm-pipeline-version.py` prints the version number.
+* `sbatch.py`, a utility script (<a href="#sbatch.py">described below</a>)
+  for _ad hoc_ scheduling of a command, optionally with its original standard input broken into chunks to be passed to the command, allowing the optional specification of subsequent scripts to be run on completion of the original SLURM job(s).

 ## Pipeline specification